Court-Ordered Arbitration and Mediation

 What is mediation?

 Mediation is a guided conversation that can allow people to settle a legal dispute themselves without the need for a long process of litigation or a trial.
-This can save money, time, and stress for people involved in the court system.
+This can save money, time, and stress for people involved in pending court proceedings.

 What cases can be mediated?